chinzou/bulk-cancel-orders/README.md

-# bulk-cancel-orders
+# Bulk Cancel Orders

-Odoo Add-on to allow bulk cancelling Orders via the UI.
+This allows bulk cancellation of orders from the orders screen.

+### Limitations

+- Only supports Sales Orders (incl.
+Quotations)